Skip to content

 Urban Exploration Berlin: Flugzeughallen Karlshorst

-The history of this place dates back to 1911 when Germany and the world were still learning how to fly.
-This is how Flugzeughallen Karlshorst was born, so we decided to explore the place.
+The history of this place dates back to 1911, when Germany and the world were still learning how to fly.
+This is how Flugzeughallen Karlshorst was born, so we decided to explore it.
 Flugzeughallen Karlshorst lies somewhere in Karlshorst, an area of Berlin not famous for its tourist spots.

 The site is renowned for being the place where the unconditional surrender of Nazi Germany against the Allied forces was signed on the 8th of May 1945.
 But Flugzeughallen Karlshorst doesn’t have the glory of those days.